YogitaLawand/BrightWeb/README.md

-# BrightWeb
+BrightWeb is a one-page website for a fictional company.
-One-page website for a fictional company
+It is developed by using HTML,CSS and javascript.